 Breeders and Rescues

-The Chihuahua Club of America (CCA) list breeders in America who have signed their code of ethics, which means that they pledge to uphold stringent processes to ensure the best breeding practices.
-Their breed directory lists these breeders state by state.
-If you are interested in one particular head shape, then remember to mention to the breeder that this is an important factor to you.
+The Chihuahua Club of America (CCA) lists breeders in America by each state who have signed their code of ethics, meaning they pledge to uphold stringent processes to ensure the best breeding practices.
+If you are interested in one particular head shape, remember to mention to the breeder that this is important to you.

 Rescuing a dog is a great thing to do.
 Not only could you save some money compared to the costs outlined above, but you would be giving an orphaned pooch a loving home!
-If you are interested in rescuing a Chihuahua, then the CCA also list rescuers state by state, and this link can be found here.
+If you are interested in rescuing a Chihuahua, then the CCA also lists rescuers state by state.

-The apple head and the deer head have very different shaped heads, and you don’t have to be a Chihuahua expert to see the difference.
+The apple head and the deer head have very different-shaped heads, and you don’t have to be a Chihuahua expert to see the difference.
 The apple head has a rounder forehead and the deer looks like a baby deer.
-Because of the differences in their head and nose they have differing health problems which all prospective owners should be aware of.
+Because of the differences in their head and nose, they have different health problems which all prospective owners should be aware of.

-The shape of their head has little bearing, if any, on their temperament, and it is likely that this is just a result of their upbringing.
-Nor does it affect any training, grooming or nutritional needs.
+The shape of their head has little bearing, if any, on their temperament, and is likely this is a result of their upbringing.
+Nor does it affect any training, grooming, or nutritional needs.